Don't Touch Me

 "Don't Touch Me" is a song written by Hank Cochran.
 It was originally written for and recorded by American country artist Jeannie Seely.
-The song was released as a single on Monument Records in 1966 and became a major Billboard country hit.
+The song was released as a single on Monument Records in March 1966 and became a major Billboard country hit.
 "Don't Touch Me" became Seely's signature song and her biggest hit as a solo artist.
-It would later appear on her debut studio album and be re-recorded by Seely in later years.
+It later appeared on her debut studio album and was re-recorded by Seely in later years.

-"Don't Touch Me" has been covered by various artists.
-Among its notable covers was by country artist Wilma Burgess around the same time as the original version.
+"Don't Touch Me" has been covered by various artists, including country artist Wilma Burgess.
 Burgess's version was released shortly after Seely's recording.
-The song became a major hit for Burgess as well, but reached a lower position on the Billboard country chart in comparison with Seely's.
+The song became a major hit for Burgess, as well, but reached a lower position on the Billboard country chart than Seely's.
 Burgess's cover of "Don't Touch" appeared on her studio album of the same name.
-It was also notably recorded by American R&B artist Bettye Swann whose version became a charting single on the Billboard pop and R&B singles charts.
-"Don't Touch Me" has since been recorded in different musical genres by different musical artists.
+It was also recorded by American rhythm and blues (R&B) artist Bettye Swann, whose version charted on the Billboard pop and R&B singles charts.
+"Don't Touch Me" has since been recorded in different musical genres by other artists.

 Background and recording

 "Don't Touch Me" was originally written by songwriter Hank Cochran.
-Country artist Buck Owens had first wanted to record the track for himself.
-However, Cochran was not set on having Owens record it.
+Country artist Buck Owens had first wanted to record the track for himself, but Cochran was not set on having Owens record it.
 At the same time, Jeannie Seely had just moved from California to Nashville, Tennessee, to pursue a music career.
 Cochran had promised Seely the opportunity to collaborate musically.
 When she asked Cochran if the offer still stood, Cochran replied, "Yes, if you're going to let me make the decisions and do what I know is best for you."
 Seely agreed and in response, Cochran gave her the composition to record.
 Seely then signed with Monument Records in Nashville and recorded "Don't Touch Me" in her first session with producer Fred Foster.
-The session took place at the Foster Recording Studio in February 1966.
+The session took place at the Fred Foster Sound Studio in February 1966.
 An additional track was cut during Seely's first recording appointment called "You Tied Tin Cans to My Heart".